-Our commitment: Actions speak louder than words.
+Our commitment: actions speak louder than words.

 As far as we are concerned, a company’s role is to take responsibility – for its customers, for its employees and for the common good of us all.
 In addition to meeting economic needs and environmental requirements, sustainable company management also has to have a social dimension.
 We are absolutely convinced of this.

 That is why we don’t just spout empty words but are committed to taking action.
 We support local charitable projects and organizations in the vicinity of our sites.
-Our key focus is helping disadvantaged children and teenagers, and playing an active role in careers and educational guidance initiatives.
+Our key focus is helping disadvantaged children and teenagers, and playing an active role in career and educational guidance initiatives.